kenmoini/locksmith/docs/api/certificate/get.md

 To use a CommonName chain, pass the `parent_cn_path` parameter.
 To use a slugged CommonName chain, pass the `parent_slug_path` parameter.

-### Certificate Request ID
+### Certificate ID

-The Certificate Request ID is the CommonName or the slugged CommonName of the Certificate Request - pass the `certificate_request_id` parameter.
+The Certificate ID is the CommonName or the slugged CommonName of the Certificate - pass the `certificate_id` parameter.

 ## Success Response